-Beyond its ability to damage your property, mold can also endanger your family or co-workers’ health by way of spores and mycotoxins released into the air you’re breathing.
+Beyond damaging your property, mold can endanger your family or co-workers’ health through spores and mycotoxins released into the air you breathe.
+So, learning to remove mold is important for your home and even more critical for your good health.

-If you’re ready and able to tackle the work yourself, we’ve put together this essential guide to deal with the mold in your home or workplace and to walk you through the two different mold scenarios.
-“Mold Removal” (surface cleaning), and “Mold Remediation” (removal and disposal of building materials).
+Suppose you’re ready and able to tackle the work yourself.
+In that case, we’ve put together this essential guide to deal with mold in your home or workplace and walk you through the two different mold scenarios:

-If you have a more serious problem, the second section of our guide discusses complete Mold Remediation, in which building materials have to be physically removed from the structure of your home or workplace, followed by chemical treatment of remaining materials, to get rid of the mold.
+In this process, building materials must be physically removed from the structure of your home or workplace, followed by chemical treatment of the remaining materials to eliminate the mold.

 Step 1: Identify the Type of Mold